ymercad0/ymercad0/README.md

 <details>
   <summary>Projects & Labs List 💻</summary>
   <ul>
   <li> Includes a list of my personal projects, coursework projects, club projects, and course labs.
+These are sorted
+       in descending order: from my most recent projects to the oldest.
   </ul>

 <table class="tg">